ChatScript/ChatScript/WIKI/PAPERS/ChatScript-Training.md

 * Marking takes original/canonical word
 * Fills in location in sentence
 * Propagates from facts in which word is subject
-* using MEMBER & IS to object of fact and marks that
+* using member & is to object of fact and marks that
 * Propagate restricted by POS or Wordnet meaning
 * Pattern test can then look up word for status